-Wet macular degeneration can sometimes be treated with a specialized procedure during which a laser is used to cauterize leaking blood vessels to prevent them from causing further damage.
+Wet macular degeneration can also sometimes be treated with a specialized procedure during which a laser is used to cauterize leaking blood vessels to prevent them from causing further damage.
 This is done with the ultimate goal of slowing down the process of deterioration inside the eye.
-Another procedure, known as a fluorescein angiogram, is often performed to determine whether or not the retina is actively hemorrhaging; however, this procedure is merely diagnostic and offers no therapeutic benefits.

 The best treatment method for you based on the severity of your condition and other factors will be determined by your physician.
 If you are diagnosed with macular degeneration, it is important to visit your eye doctor regularly to receive timely treatment to avoid vision loss.